-Library facilities contain nearly 100,000 square feet where students browse resources, collaborate in group study rooms, and enjoy quiet study areas.
-The Learning Commons on the building's first floor features a variety of collaborative spaces in a technology-rich environment.
-Through Interlibrary Loan and cooperative agreements with other libraries, ASU's students and faculty members may request additional resources for research and class-room assignments.
-Library staff contribute one-on-one guidance as well as scheduled class sessions for all patrons to improve their research with information literacy skills.
+Library facilities contain nearly 100,000 square feet of space.
+Students enjoy using group study rooms conducive to efficient study and research, open stacks, a media center, and designated quiet study rooms.
+The Learning Commons opened in January 2011 and it provides a variety of group and collaborative spaces in a technology rich environment as well as a coffee bar.
+Through the Library's Interlibrary Loan service and cooperative agreements with other libraries, students and faculty members may request additional resources for their personal research and classroom assignments.
+The Library provides sessions for students to learn information literacy skills.

-The Library shares the building's third floor with the Freshman College, the Communication and Mass Media (CMM) Department, Advising Center, Tutoring Center, Writing Center, and the Honors Program.
-This floor also has classrooms, offices, a television studio, and climate-controlled storage space for rare, archival and historical resources.
-The Library's local history and special collections department, the West Texas Collection, is located on the first floor of the ASU Mayer Museum.
+On the third floor, the Library shares space with the English and Modern Languages Department, the Freshman College, the Communication and Mass Media (CMM) Department, Advising Center, Tutoring Center, Writing Center, and the Honors Program.
+In addition, this floor has classrooms, offices, a TV studio, and two climate controlled storage rooms for older and rare Library resources.